BitReaper01/LibrarySystem-C/README.md

-# LibrarySystem-C
-Library Management System written in C language.
-Includes file handling for permanent storage, password-protected login system (Admin, User, New User), and book issue/return with quantity updates.
+# Library Management System (C)

+This is my first project written in C language — a **Library Management System**.
+The program uses file handling to provide permanent storage and has a simple login system.

+---

+## 📌 Features
+- File handling using binary files for permanent storage
+- Password-protected login system:
+  - Admin login
+  - User login
+  - New user registration
+- Book issue and return system
+- Book quantity updates after issue/return